 A buy order for ITC for 25000 quantity with a disclosed quantity of 5000 will mean that only 5000 quantity will be displayed in the market depth and the next 5000 will get placed only after the execution of the first 5000.

 Exchanges follow a "price-time priority" principle for orders.
 So this means that in the above example, once the first 5000 is executed, the next 5000 will be placed based on price-time priority and orders placed before this will have priority.

 Did you know?

-- Disclosed quantity can’t be used when trading futures & options but, Iceberg orders can be placed instead.
-See What are Iceberg orders, and how to use them?
+- Disclosed quantity can’t be used when trading futures & options, but Iceberg orders can be placed instead.
+To learn more about Iceberg orders, see What are Iceberg orders, and how to use them?

 - Different exchanges have different minimum disclosed quantity criteria:

 - NSE/BSE (Equity): Disclosed quantity cannot be less than 10% of the order.

 - CDS/BCD (Currency): Disclosed quantity cannot be less than 10% of the order.